JesseAllardice/JesseAllardice.github.io/_experience/apple-senior-researcher.md

 excerpt: "Researching Multimodal Large Language Models (MLLMs) models to solve novel tasks in image/video understanding and generation."
 ---

-Researching Multimodal Large Language Models (MLLMs) models to solve novel tasks in image/video understanding and generation.
+Researching Multimodal Large Language Models (MLLMs) to solve novel tasks in image/video understanding and generation.

 Improved the capabilities and performance of large-scale machine-learned computer vision for robotics applications in Apple-SPG.